lvladikov/web-file-manager/README.md

   - <kbd>F2</kbd>: Rename the currently focused item.

-  - <kbd>F3</kbd>: View/Open the focused item with its default application.
+  - <kbd>F3</kbd>: Preview the focused item if possible (images, text, PDFs, audio, video, zip archives), otherwise open it with its default application.

   - <kbd>F5</kbd>: Copy selected items from the active panel to the other panel.